pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 5. Diagnose the lightning following the [troubleshooting guide](https://pingcap.com/docs/stable/troubleshoot-tidb-lightning/).

-## Destroy tikv-importer and TiDB Lightning
+## Destroy TiKV Importer and TiDB Lightning

 Currently, TiDB Lightning can only restore data offline.
 When the restoration finishes and the TiDB cluster needs to provide service for applications, the TiDB Lightning should be deleted to save cost.